requirements-manager

 Quick start:

-# Create a new requirements directory
+# Initialize a new requirements repository

 mkdir my-requirements && cd my-requirements

-# add a couple of user requirements
+# Add a couple of user requirements

-# add a system requirement
+# Add a system requirement that implements a user requirement

-# link SYS-001 to USR-001
+# Creates SYS-001.md with parent link to USR-001

-req link SYS-001 USR-001
+req link SYS-001 USR-002

 Was this useful?
 Buy me a coffee